Picton New Zealand to Southport Australia Trans-Tasman 1,270nm / 12-26 Apr 2020

 Crossing the Tasman Sea is one of the most revered ocean crossings on the planet.
 With nothing but open ocean from the bottom of Australia/New Zealand to Antartica; 1,000nm to the south, the ocean swell can build in height with no land to stop it for more than 2,500nm until it hits the shores of the Pacific Islands.
 There many reasons why more people have climbed Mount Everest than have sailed across the Tasman Sea and the rapidly changing nature of the Tasman Sea’s weather system is one of them.

-David has crossed the Tasman Sea three times (two solo) on Ocean Gem, the keys to success include waiting for the weather window, downloading live weather en-route and sailing a vessel that’s easy to mode for all wind and swell conditions.
+David has crossed the Tasman Sea four times (two solo) on Ocean Gem, the keys to success include waiting for the weather window, downloading live weather en-route and sailing a vessel that’s easy to mode for all wind and swell conditions.
 Despite its reputation for extreme conditions, the Tasman Sea is easy to cross safely if you stay clear of the winter storm season (late May to August) and wait for a safe weather window.
 It’s an absolute bucket-list voyage and a hugely satisfying personal achievement.
 We’ll depart Picton and spend the first 12-16 hours getting clear of the South Island Coast, before setting a NW course toward Southport on Queensland’s Gold Coast.
 The sea life, milky way, phosphorescence and tranquillity of crossing an ocean and seeing no other vessels for the bulk of the voyage, really make this a special sailing experience.

 You can fly directly into Blenheim on or before the 12th of April.
 When you arrive we’ll familiarise you with the yacht, systems and safety equipment and you will join us for a crew dinner ashore.
 Our crew will officially assemble on the 12th onwards and we will aim to depart (subject to weather) on the 13th April 2020, when we will leave the Waikawa Bay Yacht Club, clear Customs and then depart.
 You are welcome to stay onboard from the date you arrive but if you plan to arrive prior to 12th April, you will need to arrange accommodation ashore.
 You can stay onboard when we arrive in Southport and depart out of either Coolangatta (Gold Coast) or Brisbane airports.